Givenchy: 1950s: Balenciaga and Givenchy

 In 1956, both Cristóbal Balenciaga and Hubert de Givenchy presented their collection in New York during a charity gala in aid of the American hospital in Paris.

 Expansion

 In 1969, Hubert de Givenchy launched his fashion line for men, "Gentleman Givenchy".
 The boutique was opened in November on Avenue George V.

-On the advice of Cristóbal Balenciaga, Givenchy developed his licences in the 1970s, in order to protect the Haute Couture collections.
+On the advice of Cristóbal Balenciaga, Givenchy developed his licences in the 1970s, to protect the Haute Couture collections.

 During this period, the House of Givenchy diversified its activities to create shoes, jewellery, ties, tableware, upholstery and kimono.
 Hubert de Givenchy was chosen to design the interior of Hilton hotels around the world, and even a car (the Continental Mark V).